adh-partnership/ids/README.md

 This project will also rely on the [chart-parser](https://github.com/adh-partnership/chart-parser) to populate the charts table.
 This is a separate project and will need to be run via cron or a kubernetes CronJob.

+## Configuration

+### Backend Configuration

+Please consult the [backend README](backend/README.md) for configuration information.

+### Frontend Configuration

+Soon (TM).

+### Shared

+There are some items that are shared between backend and frontend.
+This configuration is shared so that we can reduce the amount of duplication.

+Please consult the [shared README](shared/README.md) for configuration information.

 ## License

 This project is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more information.